 Exotic Pets Actually Aren’t Hard to Care For

-“Absolutely not” the keeper replies.
+“Absolutely not,” the keeper replies.
 “They demand a lot of care.
-They will destroy your furniture, pee on the walls and bite you.
+They will destroy your furniture, pee on the walls, and bite you.
 They are not domesticated!”

 Oh, well, that dream was dashed, but you rapidly get over it and move on.

 Most people have had such thoughts when visiting the zoo or viewing an animal exhibitor’s presentation.
-They are often informed that the animal being shown makes a bad pet.
+They are often informed that the animal being shown makes for a bad pet.
 They are often oblivious to the fact that the exhibitor owns that animal as a pet, even if they insist it is not a pet.

 Let me let you in on a little secret.

 Exotic pets aren’t hard—perhaps they are even easy—to care for.
 Yes, so-called wild animals such as foxes, kinkajous, wallabies, and muntjac deer.
 With the exception of very fragile animals, such as a sloth, or animals so large and/or potentially dangerous that housing them is a hassle alone, most exotic pets that you see in the pet trade have pretty simple and common sense care.